 School doors will open at 7:15 a.m.
 Students will not be allowed in the building prior to 7:15 a.m., or after 3:00 p.m., unless supervised by a coach, advisor or staff member.
-All visitors must enter through the front entrance and report to the office.
+All visitors must enter through the secure vestibule to the North of the main office and report/sign-in.